 The AVX system is designed for use with cameras.
 It provides excellent quality audio but is still quick and easy to set up.
 This makes it ideal in time-critical situations, where you need to capture audio now, not yesterday.

 The AVX receiver plugs into your camera’s XLR audio input directly.
-And, since it uses phantom power, it will turn on and off with your camera.
+And since it uses phantom power, it will turn on and off with your camera.
 This saves battery and means your audio will be ready to go at the same as your visuals.

 If you’re scared of interferences ruining your audio, AVX will assuage your fears.
-It uses link protection, meaning it will switch channels at a lightning pace before an interference becomes audible.
+It uses link protection, meaning it will switch channels at a lightning pace before interference becomes audible.

 There are sets with handheld transmitters.
 Or with lavalier bodypack transmitters.
 Or with both!
 So whatever your content requires, you’ll have something to suit your needs.